Quick Answer

 The two programs have overlapping but distinct criteria.
 Many Ontarians on ODSP are also DTC-eligible, but you must apply separately for each.
 Approval in one does not guarantee approval in the other.

-Do DTC Payments Reduce ODSP?
+Do DTC Payments Reduce ODSP

 Annual DTC refunds (the current year's credit) generally do not reduce ODSP payments because the DTC is a non-refundable tax credit; it reduces tax owed, not direct cash income.
 For ODSP recipients with no tax payable, the federal DTC has no direct cash value unless transferred to a supporting family member.